Show Good Cause and exclusion for HDR students

 Possible outcomes

-- you have not shown good cause.
-In the letter outlining their decision, they must explain the reasons why they have made this decision.
+- you have not Shown Good Cause and, in the letter outlining their decision, they must explain the reasons why they have made this decision.

 - decide to terminate your candidature

-- impose conditions or restrictions on the continuation of your candidature, or
+- impose conditions or restrictions on the continuation of your candidature

-- offer you the opportunity to transfer to another course within the faculty (they may impose conditions or restrictions on that offer).
+- offer you the opportunity to transfer to another course within the faculty and may impose conditions or restrictions on that offer.

-What to do if you’re unhappy with the outcome
+What to do if you disagree with the outcome

 You have the option to appeal the outcome.
-We explain the 2 different levels of appeal below.
+There are 2 different levels of appeal:

 You can submit an appeal to your faculty dean if you disagree with all or parts of the outcome.
 The letter that informs you of the faculty’s decision should outline your entitlement to appeal.
 You have 20 working days from the date on this letter to submit your faculty appeal.